Personal Airplane

 Types of Personal Airplanes

-Single-Engine Piston planes are versatile and widely used for both training and personal transportation.
-Examples such as the Cessna 172 and Piper PA-28 Cherokee are common.
-These airplanes are suitable for short to medium distances and can land on smaller airstrips, including grass fields.
+Single-Engine Piston planes are the workhorses of personal aviation.
+The Cessna 172 and Piper PA-28 Cherokee handle short to medium distances and can land on smaller airstrips, including grass fields.
+These are what most people picture when they think of private flying.

 Cost Considerations